 Following is an excerpt from a recent article by The Associated Press:

-"Throughout Central Oregon, about 250 students are identified by local school districts as homeless.The complete text of The Associated Press article can be found online.
-The U.S. Department of Education's "FY 2003 Draft Guidance for the Education for Homeless Children and Youth Program" is available online.
+"Throughout Central Oregon, about 250 students are identified by local school districts as homeless.The U.S. Department of Education's "FY 2003 Draft Guidance for the Education for Homeless Children and Youth Program" is available online.